ashima-24/threeJs/index.md

-a.
-In this above image these is the main widget in toolkit.
-By clicking on this button user can upload any stl model in the toolkit to proceed further.
-We will provide some stl models where user can choose which model to upload and then can expermient with the other widget sin the toolkit.
+1. In this above image these is the main widget in toolkit.
+By clicking on this button user can upload any **stl model** in the toolkit to proceed further.
+2. We will provide some stl models where user can choose which model to upload and then can expermient with the other widget sin the toolkit.

 ![Step b](/threeJs/docs/assets/b.jpg)